plotly/plotly.py-docs/python/bubble-charts.md

 A [bubble chart](https://en.wikipedia.org/wiki/Bubble_chart) is a scatter plot in which a third dimension of the data is shown through the size of markers.
 For other types of scatter plot, see the [line and scatter page](https://plot.ly/python/line-and-scatter/).

 We first show a bubble chart example using plotly express.
-[Plotly Express](../plotly-express/) functions take as a first argument a [tidy `pandas.DataFrame`](https://www.jeannicholashould.com/tidy-data-in-python.html).
+[Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).
 The size of markers is set from the dataframe column given as the `size` parameter.

 ```python
 import plotly.express as px